 The Icelandic Commonwealth was also undermined by feuding between clans.
 Then in 1218 a man named Snorri Sturlung visited Norway and agreed to support the Norwegian king's interests in Iceland.
 He returned home in 1220.
 Meanwhile, bishops who were born in Norway also supported the Norwegian king's ambitions to rule Iceland.

 However the commonwealth really ended because of the feuding between clans.
 The Icelanders desperately wanted peace and they eventually realized the only way to obtain it was to submit to the Norwegian king.

 The 14th and early 15th centuries troubled years for Iceland.
 In the early 14th century, the climate grew colder.
 Then in 1402-03, the Black Death struck Iceland and the population was devastated.

 However prosperity returned in the 15th century.
 At that time there was a big demand in Europe for Icelandic cod and Iceland grew rich on the fishing industry.
 Icelanders traded with the English and with the Germans.
 (At that time there was no single German nation but German ports were joined together in a federation called the Hanseatic League).

 Meanwhile in 1397 Norway was united with Denmark.
-Afterwards Iceland was ruled by the Danish crown.
+Afterward, Iceland was ruled by the Danish crown.

 During the 16th century Iceland, like the rest of Europe, was rocked by the reformation.
 Denmark became Protestant in the 1530s and in 1539 the Danish king ordered his men to confiscate the church's land in Iceland.
 The bishops of Iceland resisted and in 1541 the Danish king sent an expedition to enforce conformity.
 Skalholt was given a new bishop but the bishop of Holar, a man named Jon Aranson continued to resist.
 He was a powerful chieftain as well as a bishop and he had soldiers to fight for him.
 He also had two sons, by his concubine, who supported him.
 In 1548 Aranson was declared an outlaw.
 His soldiers then captured the Protestant bishop of Skalholt.
 However, in 1550 he was defeated.
 Aranson and his two sons were executed.